ANA MFP Application & Reporting Portal

 Q: What is the American Nurses Association Minority Fellowship Program (ANA MFP)?

-A: Funded by the Substance Abuse and Mental Health Services Administration (SAMHSA) through a training grant, the Minority Fellowship Program provides up to two, three, and five year Fellowships to ethnic and racial minority psychiatric nurses who are pursuing masters and doctoral degrees, including PhD, DNP, BS-to-PhD, doctoral study (PhD, DNP, and BS-to-PhD).
-The SAMHSA Fellowship only provides funding for individuals pursuing these graduate degrees.
-SAMHSA DOES NOT fund post-masters Psychiatric Mental Health certificate programs.
+A: Funded by the Substance Abuse and Mental Health Services Administration (SAMHSA) through a training grant, the Minority Fellowship Program provides up to two, three, and five year Fellowships to psychiatric nurses who are pursuing masters and doctoral degrees, The SAMHSA Fellowship only provides funding for individuals pursuing these graduate degrees DOES NOT fund post-masters Psychiatric Mental Health certificate programs.
+The Fellowship supports individuals committed to careers in mental health and substance use prevention, treatment, and recovery, particularly in communities with limited access to care.

 Q: What are the benefits of the Fellowship?